directus-labs/extensions/.github/CONTRIBUTING.md

 ### Start the development environment

-A simple development environment has been provided in the project repo.
+A development environment has been provided in the project repo.
 To use it, make sure you have mkcert and Docker (with Compose) installed on your development system.

 1. Add `127.0.0.1 extensions.directus.labs` to your `/etc/hosts` file
 2. Run `pnpm mkcert` in the project directory to generate TLS files